pschool-in/curriculum/content/science/communication-5.md

 ## Communication and Mass Media - Reading

 ### Communication
 Communication is simply the act of transferring information from one place, person, or group to another.
-Every communication involves at least one sender, a message and a recipient.
+Every communication involves at least a sender, a message and a recipient.
 Artificial satellites are used in modern methods of communication.
 The signals are delivered very quickly from one point to another.
 In India, we use artificial satellites for communication.
 These satellites are called the Indian National Satellites (INSAT).

 ### Audio-visual communication
 We cannot see each other when we talk on the telephone.
 New communication technology has now made this possible on a mobile phone, to see the person we are talking to.